holoviz-topics/examples/doc/make_project.rst

 Then in the AE interface select “Create”, then “Upload Project” and navigate to the zip file.
 Once your project has been created, you can deploy it.

+**NOTE:** Dashboard commands should be deployed at <project>.pyviz.demo.anaconda.com and notebooks command at <project>-notebooks.pyviz.demo.anaconda.com

 Building a project for the website
 ==================================